Orazhn/Orazhn/README.md

 # 💫 About Me:
-I'm a Frontend dev from Kazakhstan, Astana
+Hello 👋 I'm a Frontend dev from Kazakhstan, Astana

 # 💻 Tech Stack: